bsmg/beat-saber-community-wiki/support.md

 This should fix the problem.

-### 2.2 Black screen, Unity crash window, Avatar standing in Black environment
+### 2.2 Frozen on Startup
-This one is simple: [verify files](#verify-game-files-for-steam) if you have the game on Steam, or reinstall the game on Oculus Home.
+If the game is frozen at the Health and Safety screen, or you see an avatar T-posing with no control of the game, [verify your files](#verify-game-files-for-steam) if you have the game on Steam, or reinstall the game on Oculus Home.
 Refer to [Clean Installation](#clean-installation)
 This seems to happen when updating Beat Saber and having mods installed previously, but not to users with clean installs of the game.

 ## Framerate Issues